chengran-yang/chengran-yang.github.io/_pages/about.md

 * 📄 Jun.
 2025 &nbsp; "Think Like Human Developers" accepted by ICSE 2026
 * 📄 Jun.
 2025 &nbsp; "APIDocBooster" accepted by ICSME 2025
 * 🔥 May.
 2025 &nbsp; "R2Vul" ranked top-3 most liked papers in SE on the Alphaxiv platform
 * 📄 May.
-2025 &nbsp; "ACECode" received major revision from TOSEM
+2025 &nbsp; "ACECode" received a major revision from TOSEM